 Requirements for Honors Project

-The requirements to complete an Honors project are as follows:
+The requirements to complete an Honors Contract project are as follows:

-The Honors project is done with a professor in whose class the student is currently enrolled (and completed during that semester) which goes beyond the normal class assignments, and thus represents scholarship as the acquisition of knowledge (there is no monetary scholarship in the program).
-The work is completed during one semester only and if the student successfully completes the project, honors is conferred in that course.
+The Honors Contract project is done with a professor in whose non-Honors class the student is currently enrolled.
+The Honors Contract project goes beyond the normal class assignments, and thus represents scholarship as the acquisition of knowledge.
+The work is to be completed during the semester in which the Honors Contract is agreed upon.
+If the student successfully completes the project with a B or better, honors is conferred in that course.
+Students will receive an “H” designation on their transcript next to the course and the course will count towards the four (4) Honors required courses for graduating as a BMCC Honors Scholar.

 Submission of Honors Contract

 Submission of the contract and accompanying paperwork are due by the end of the fourth week of the semester.
-Up to two Honors Contracts can be applied to the Honor Program at BMCC.
-It is advised that you contact Professor Matthew Geddis in the Science Department, N-699G, email mgeddis@bmcc.cuny.edu, for contract information and best practices for the student and faculty mentor for successful completion of the work.
+Up to two Honors Contracts can be applied towards the BMCC Honors Scholars.
+It is advised that you contact Professor Matthew Geddis in the Science Department, N-699G, email mgeddis@bmcc.cuny.edu, for Honors Contract information.

-Since this is intensive study, no student can do more than one contract per semester and a mentor may only work with one student per semester.
-This will ensure timely completion of each project.
-And yes, both the students and the faculty should feel “Honored to Participate.”
+Since this is intensive study, it is recommended that a student may not undertake more than one Honors Contract per semester and a mentor may only work with one student per semester.
+This will ensure timely completion of each Honors Contract project.